paarushUppal/Task1.2/README.md

 # Task1.2
-For the SCM Project
+For the SCM Project by Parush Uppal